Computational-Plant-Science/pycyapi/README.md

 ## Usage

-The CLI expects the `DAGSTER_HOME` environment variable to point to the `plantit-cluster` root directory, wherever you installed it on your machine.
+The CLI expects the `DAGSTER_HOME` environment variable to point to the `plantit-cluster/plantit_cluster/dagster` directory, wherever you installed it on your machine.

 To execute a job defined in `job.json`, first run `plantit --job job.json`.
 The `job.json` definition should conform to the following schema: